-The category of geographic numbers merges with the category of “polyvalent” (non-geographic) numbers as of January 1, 2023 to form a single category.
-The old geographic numbers are then subject to the same conditions of use and eligibility and the same terms of allocation to end users as “polyvalent” numbers.
+The category of geographic numbers merges with the category of “polyvalent” (non-geographic) numbers as of January 1, 2023, to form a single category.
+The old geographic numbers are then subject to the same conditions of use and eligibility and the same terms of allocation to end-users as “polyvalent” numbers.
 The geographical criterion disappears.
-With the exception of “Reunion Island – 0262, 0263, Mayotte – 0269 and other territories of the Indian Ocean”.
-The Tier-allocation of the old geographic numbers (+33 1/2/3/4/5), which was still enabled until then those type of numbers, will then no longer be authorized except on the resources allocated before January 1st 2023.
+Except for “Reunion Island – 0262, 0263, Mayotte – 0269 and other territories of the Indian Ocean”.
+The Tier-allocation of the old geographic numbers (+33 1/2/3/4/5), which was still enabled until then on those types of numbers, will no longer be authorized except on the resources allocated before January 1st 2023.

 We also note the creation of the category of authenticated “polyvalent” numbers that meet the same conditions as those mentioned below

-The allocation from an operator to another is no longer allowed for mobile, non-geographic numbers but not is still allowed for mobile and geographic numbers assigned before July 31, 2018 or geographic numbers.
+The allocation from one operator to another is no longer allowed for mobile, non-geographic numbers but not is still allowed for mobile and geographic numbers assigned before July 31, 2018, or geographic numbers.

 The situation in the market is therefore not clear-cut.

 The reality is that there are too many ZNEs to cover from the start for an operator to be able to provide a national geographic number service with its ranges.
 It is therefore natural to authorize the allocation of numbers between the “depositing operator” and the third party called the “depositary operator” of geographic numbers so that local players can serve their customers nationally.
 And this until there is no more geographical constraint to the allocation of fixed numbers (in January 2023)